JNRowe/vim-configs/dein.rst

         \ 'on_ft': ['html', 'htmljinja', 'xml', 'xsl'],
     \ })

+..

-Display your undo history in a graph
+    “Display your undo history in a graph”

 .. code-block:: vim